paulinavonstackelberg/ValidatingMIRegularized/Functions_simulation/README.md

 1) Draw a sample (*n*= 200, or 1000) from the *N*= 50000 dataset.
 2) Do the cross-validation on the complete (i.e., non-amputed) data.
 Save results.
 3) Ampute the sample (i.e., generate missingness).
-4) Do the cross-validation according to the procedure as described in MI-bef(y), MI-bef(-y), MI-CVsep, or MI-CVreuse.
+4) Do the cross-validation according to the procedure as described in MI-bef(y), MI-bef(-y), MI-CVsep, or MI-CVreuse (see manuscript).
 Save results.
 5) Return all results.

 ```R